 “The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself.” – Peter Drucker

-So groups and communities is something that cannot be ignored.
-It can be a great platform for market research, dynamic real time content and building social proof for your brand.
+So groups and communities are something that cannot be ignored.
+It can be a great platform for market research, dynamic real-time content, and building social proof for your brand.

 5. Email Newsletters

-Blog posts that I publish on this blog is not sequential content.
+Blog posts that I publish on this blog are not sequential content.
 It is good quality content, published from time to time, like this article.
 However, it is not in sequence.